Sper represent the gambling industry in Sweden with the mission to get a healthy, modern, and sustainable market.

 Members of Sper are expected to keep the consumer’s best in focus and to work for a positive development of the industry from a sustainability perspective.
 This is achieved by setting, and following, guidelines for the responsibility for the player and for marketing.

 Gambling should be something that is made for fun, unfortunately that is not always the case.
 Some have an unhealthy relationship with gambling or are at risk of getting in trouble.
 The industry’s various operators and suppliers have a major responsibility for the player and for minimizing the risk of problems.
 The products, marketing, distribution and sales should all be designed to minimize the risk of excessive gambling.

 Sper has created a common practice by developing and adopting principles and guidelines that aim to further strengthen the responsibility for the player in Sweden.
 This work and commitment not only ensures consumer protection but also a long-term sustainable gambling market.

 The guidelines are reviewed by Sustainable Interaction and approved by all members of Sper.

-The legal framework for the Swedish gaming and gambling market consists of a large number of regulations such as the Gambling Act and the Marketing Act.
+The legal framework for the Swedish gambling market consists of a large number of regulations such as the Gambling Act and the Marketing Act.

 In addition to following the various laws, the members of Sper and Bos have agreed upon guidelines for ethical and moderate marketing, which help interpret the law and in some parts the guidelines also go further than the law.
 The guidelines are evolving as markets change, new products are added, and politicians and authorities make increased demands.

 Included in the marketing guidelines:

 - Marketing should be reliable and not misleading

 - Marketing with supplementary benefits

 - Sponsoring shall be done in a spirit of responsibility gaming

 - Information on gaming related problems

 - Marketing shall not be designed so that it is perceived as intrusive